Bringin' On the Heartbreak: Background and composition

-In 2002, the song was covered by American singer and songwriter Mariah Carey for her album Charmbracelet (2002).
+In 2002, the song was covered by American singer-songwriter Mariah Carey for her album Charmbracelet (2002).
 The reaction from Def Leppard's Joe Elliott was positive.

 Carey co-produced her cover of the song with Randy Jackson.
 The single version also featured a newly recorded solo and extra guitar overdubs performed by Dave Navarro.
 One of Carey's few songs with a heavy rock influence, it was released as the album's third and final single on June 2, 2003, by Island Def Jam and her own label, MonarC.
 It was also the final single from MonarC before she shut it down in 2004.

 Critical reception

 The cover was met with positive reviews from a variety of critics.
 Rolling Stone described the song as "the catchiest cut [on Charmbracelet]...a fascinatingly overblown orchestral remake."
 Phil Collen praised Carey's cover as a "genuine version of our song" and defended it from Def Leppard's more critical fans: "The fans really get it wrong sometimes.
 She's on our side and it's an honour she's done it.
 Really, that's the only way we're getting played."
 Carey's version was number 24 on VH1's "Least Metal Moments"—in a segment subtitled "Bringin' On the Headache"—because many metal fans and musicians did not like the remake.
 At the same time, Mark Edward Nero of About.com ranked it at number 2 on his list of "Top 5 R&B/Pop Crossover Cover Songs" and said Carey's version is "superior to the original."

 Asked about Carey's cover version, Joe Elliott told the Las Vegas Sun, "I think she's done a very good job.
 It's faithful to the arrangement, but not done like a rock song."
 Referring to Carey's whistle register vocals at the end, Elliott commented that her "astonishing vocal gymnastics toward the end...make Minnie Riperton sound like Tom Waits."
-Billboard was favorable by naming it "set's crowning glory."
-The New York Times also reviewed this song favorably: "Another high point is her version of the Def Leppard song Bringin' On the Heartbreak.
+Billboard was favourable by naming it "set's crowning glory."
+The New York Times also reviewed this song favourably: "Another high point is her version of the Def Leppard song Bringin' On the Heartbreak.
 It starts out as a piano-driven slow jam; then the chorus is interrupted by a dramatic chord progression, and soon Ms. Carey's precise, fluttery voice is turning a power ballad into something more delicate."
 Sal Cinquemani from Slant Magazine called this cover "daring" and praised its "surprising amount of live instrumentation, which contributes to an overall sense of warmth that's been otherwise missing from Carey's recent work."
 Rich Juzwiak of Stylus called Mariah's version of the song "epic."
 In the exception of AllMusic, who gave mixed reviews, stated that its best song on album but also noting that it "isn't even covered all that well."